HYF-Class20/agile-development-group4-hyf-redesign/planning/backlog.md

 - [ ] As a user I want to see the responsive website.
 - [ ] As a user I want to see more information about the impact of hack your future community in Belgium.

+---

+### Program page

+- [ ] As a user I want to see the information about 9-month program.
+- [ ] As a user I want to see the section about final project.
+- [ ] As a user I want to see the information become a mentor and the career skills sessions.

+---

+### Volunteer page

+- [ ] As a user I would like to see the section why should I volunteer at HYF, so that I can understand the aim of the program.
+- [ ] As a user, I would like to access the 'Discover Our Coaches Guidebook' section so that I can read about the dedication of the coaches and be inspired as a volunteer

 ## Could-Haves